Even Your Small Items are Worth Protecting.

 As experienced Ontario tenant insurance brokers, we can help you decide what coverage best fits your needs and budget.
 Plus, we’re here to answer any of your questions and get you the best price for the protection you need.

 Are you considered a high-risk renter in Ontario?
-An insurance company will label you high risk if you have:
+An insurance company will label you high-risk if you have:

-• Had a lot of claims
+• Had multiple claims

 • Been cancelled for non-payment